triasteran/Data-Science-For-Life-Science/Statistics_and_Math_in_R/Document_Introduction_to_Statistics_R.md

 ### Quartiles, quantiles, percentiles

-Quartiles are 3 points dividing a dataset into four equal groups, each consisting of 25% of the data.
+​	As you might remember, quartiles are 3 points dividing a dataset into four equal groups, each consisting of 25% of the data.
 There are lower quartile (Q1), middle quartile (median, Q2) and upper quartile (Q3).

-Surely, you can choose any number of groups to split your data.
+​	Surely, you can choose any number of groups to split your data.
 E.g. percentile, which divides a dataset into 100 equal groups.

 * The 5th percentile is the boundary between the smallest 5% of the data and the largest 95% of the data.
 * The median of a dataset is the 50th percentile of the dataset.